Hearing Aid Batteries

 – Yellow Size 10: 7 – 10 days

 Hearing aid batteries usually follow a standard template.
-The use of materials such as Zinc ensures they are safe to use.
+The use of materials such as zinc ensures they are safe to use.
 Primarily they are made using zinc air technology.
-They work by oxidising the zinc within the hearing aid battery, with oxygen found naturally in the air
+This works by oxidising the zinc with oxygen found naturally in the air.

-Hearing aid batteries come with a peel off back, which can be seen clearly the moment you remove the battery from the packaging.
-Once removed, just place the battery carefully in the hearing aid.
+Most batteries for hearing aids come with a peel off back, which can be seen clearly the moment you remove the battery from the packaging.
+Once removed, just place the battery carefully inside the hearing aid.

-The actual make of the batteries are ‘zinc air’ and they come with a peel off back.
-You need to remove this and ideally allow to sit for a minute before using in the hearing aid.
-This ‘minute’ allows the batteries oxygen reserve to completely fill before being used and can extend the life of the battery.
+You need to remove the peel-off back and ideally allow the battery to sit for a minute before using it in the hearing aid.
+This ‘minute’ ensures the batteries oxygen reserve can completely fill up before being used and can extend the life of the battery.

 Hearing aid batteries can be vulnerable to extreme conditions.
 They ideally need to be stored at room temperature whenever possible.
 This ensures their quality is maintained maximising their lifespan.
 Try to avoid areas that are damp or vary greatly in temperature.